HStewartGitHome/Legacy-Delivery/Legacy-Application.md

 ![A screenshot of a social media post Description automatically generated](media/814cabaf3d030c8b2d96612b5e923f4a.jpg)

+A screenshot of a social media post Description automatically generated

 The following is example of xml generated when sending message

 ![A screenshot of a social media post Description automatically generated](media/6dde7d6bc508edb6439a1419512b7148.jpg)

+A screenshot of a social media post Description automatically generated

 This is the screen to add customer information when new order or new item